devtamer/fractalPatterns/readme.txt

-Okay thats in poor taste, we are tesing this
+Okay we are tesing this